xpipe-io/xpipe-io.github.io/blog/introduction.md

 # An Introduction to X-Pipe

-X-Pipe is a flexible tool written in Java for working with remote connections and their data.
+X-Pipe is a tool for working with remote connections and their data.
 The focus lies on providing:
 - An easy remote connection setup and workflow
 - Organization of all your connections in one place
-- Tool integrations to automatically launch your remote connections
+- The ability to automatically launch your remote connections
-- Data intermediation capabilities to be able to work with and transfer more than just bytes and text So if you are a data analyst/scientist, a system administrator, a software engineer, or generally just work a lot with remote connections and data, then X-Pipe is designed for you!
+- Data intermediation capabilities to be able to work with and transfer more than just bytes and text

 The core idea is to utilize and integrate well with other popular tools and workflows, focusing on augmenting them rather than replacing them.
 X-Pipe is built around existing tools and tries to outsource tasks to them, such that you can always use your favorite tools to work with X-Pipe, e.g. text/code editors, terminals, shells, command-line tools and more.

-X-Pipe is designed to be an open platform and is open source on [GitHub](https://github.com/xpipe-io/xpipe).
-The platform is designed to be extensible, allowing anyone to implement custom functionality through custom extensions with the help of an exhaustive API.
+The X-Pipe platform is open source on [GitHub](https://github.com/xpipe-io/xpipe) and designed to be extensible, allowing anyone to implement custom functionality through custom extensions with the help of an exhaustive API.

 ## Remote Connections at the forefront